andallas/KATT2/README.md

 *Turret*
 ```
 An immobile enemy type that attacks by firing directly towards the player ship.
+Often times attached
+to larger ships.
 ```

 *Sine Ship*